- Student Services

 MEDICAL PRECONDITIONS AND STUDENT ACCOMMODATIONS

-Students with any medical precondition (physical or mental) will be responsible for following the guidelines provided by their physicians in their home countries and for seeking the adequate resources to continue any treatment while they study in Madrid.
+Students with any medical pre-existing conditions (physical or mental) will be responsible for following the guidelines provided by their physicians in their home countries and for seeking the adequate resources to continue any treatment while they study in Madrid.
 Students may use their Sanitas Medical Insurance which is included in the tuition price.
-Students may contact Dr. Borrás, general practitioner in Sanitas, who will be able to refer you to any specialist within Sanitas at firstname.lastname@example.org and/or SLU-Madrid Counseling Center at email@example.com.
+For any physical pre-existing conditions students may contact Dr. Borrás, general practitioner in Sanitas, who will be able to refer you to any specialist within Sanitas at firstname.lastname@example.org.
+If you need to follow psychological therapy and you will need a counselor and/or a psychiatrist while in Spain you may contact the SLU-Madrid Counseling Center at email@example.com.

 While SLU-Madrid will make every effort to support students with severe medical conditions so that they may be capable of successfully completing their academic work, at times, such medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.
 Please review the following list of available accommodations for students with special needs: Student Accommodations at the SLU-Madrid Campus.